-Panthers are well known for their leaping abilities to catch preys and excellent senses, but there are lots other interesting facts that you might not know.
-We gathered a list of panthers facts to help learn more about this wonderful creature.
+Panthers are well known for their leaping abilities to catch preys and excellent senses, but there are lots other interesting information about this beautiful creature.
+We compiled a list of top panthers facts to help you learn more about them.

 1. Panthera Pardus is the scientific name of Panthers.